 In my photographs I try to create "potential stories", and the characters have a dramatic function.
 It is important that the story is not evident, but that it leaves room for the imagination or feeling of those who observe and interpret what they see.
 In this sense my images are "metaphysical".

-They are from a linguistic point of view: the meaning transcends the “physicality” of the images, and is generated through the combination of external elements, the most important of which is represented by the degree of interpretation of the observer.
+From a linguistic point of view the meaning transcends the “physicality” of the images, and is generated through the combination of external elements, the most important of which is represented by the degree of interpretation of the observer.